 It's daunting and overwhelming, this task of facing the reality of where I am in life's seasons.
 No one tells you early in life to be prepared for losses.
 You know at some level that some near and dear to you will fade away, that your parents will transition but the gradual losses can be just as big.
 My best friend, spouse, lover, partner of 55 years is no longer the companion I'd grown accustomed to as his memory and reasoning is more and more confused.
 There is so much loss with Alzheimer's.

 We have both lost some of our independence.
 The big one for him is his independent mobility when his car keys were taken away.
-My loss is in time...my time is fixing his meals, driving him places, finding his missing date book, explaining once again how to use the phone, the remote to the TV.
-My independence has declined as he wants to go with me on errands, to shop.
+My loss is in time...my time is spent fixing his meals, driving him places, finding his missing date book, explaining once again how to use the phone, the remote to the TV.
+My independence has shrunk as he wants to go with me on errands, to shop, the postoffice.
 At times I feel like I'm drowning in "togetherness".
 I'm lonely but never alone.

 And there are household tasks which each of us have had to give up...cleaning chores like mopping, scrubbing a tub, changing a light bulb in the ceiling.
 I love the ad on TV as the husband watches his elderly mate climbing a ladder to dust a high shelf.